 Disability related documentation should provide information on the functional impact of the disability so that effective accommodations can be identified.
 Criteria for the source, scope and content of documentation differs by disability type.
 Documentation may include assessments, reports, and/or letters from qualified evaluators, professionals, or institutions.
 Common sources of documentation are health care providers, psychologists, diagnosticians, and/or information from a previous school (e.g., accommodation agreements/letters, 504, IEP, or ARD documents).

 Disability Services will consider all relevant information provided in documentation.
 Documentation will be reviewed on an individual, case-by-case basis.
-Please submit your information 2-3 weeks prior to the date that services are requested.
+Please submit your information at least 2-3 weeks prior to the date that services are requested.
 If you have any questions about these documentation guidelines, please contact Disability Services at (979) 845-1637.

 The Accommodation Request Form and all other information may be submitted in person or delivered via mail at the following address.
 Documentation may also be faxed to (979) 458-1214.
 Documentation will not be accepted through e-mail.

 College Station, TX 77843-1224

 FAX: (979) 458-1214